 - Just act natural

 It’s important to try to be as relaxed as possible when posing for the camera.
-Otherwise you end up with the fake smile and dead eyes that are more suited to CrimeWatch than your parents’ living room.
+Otherwise you end up with the fake smile and dead eyes that are more suited to a mug shot than the mantlepiece.
 I am a master of feeling natural in front of the camera.
 Essentially, you need to frolic around as if what you were doing was not being permanently captured for the amusement of others.

 - Interact with your environment